Irritable Bowel Syndrome

 - Blood Stagnation

-Damp-heat accumulation is almost always involved in Irritable Bowel Syndrome; it is just a question as to whether or not it is the primary pattern of disharmony or not.
-The Spleen Qi is usually affected, and in long- term, chronic cases of IBS the Yang of the Kidney’s is hindered.
+Oriental medicine sees things in terms of energetics; heat is basically a synonym for inflammation Damp-heat accumulation is almost always involved in Irritable Bowel; it is just a question as to whether or not it is the primary pattern of disharmony.
+The Spleen Qi is usually affected, as in TCM the strength of our Spleen determines our overall digestive health.
+In long- term, chronic dysbiosis the Yang of the Kidney’s is hindered.
 For those with remittent sharp, knife-like stabbing pain, blood stagnation is present.

 In my shop I offer the 3 most common Chinese Formulas prescribed for IBS- these formulas mostly address damp-heat.
 It takes a skilled Chinese Practitioner to thoroughly interview a person, find out signs and symptoms and accurately diagnose according to Chinese medical theory.
 I certainly cannot offer all Chinese Formulas in my shop as there are hundreds.
 However, should we work together, I can investigate your case specifically and prescribe accordingly.
 Together we can discover which of the above patterns are dominant in your condition.

 The Curing Pill formula is like gold for Irritable Bowel Syndrome.I could not have gotten through my active Colitis days without this one- any time there’s pain (qi/blood stagnation), gas/bloating/distension (damp-heat), or when symptoms ensue after eating a meal (stagnation), curing pills are magic.
 Of course dosage is key.
 This formula will drain heat (inflammation) form the intestines from a root level.